Resources on LGBTQ people and the Bible

 Blog + Podcast by Brett Trapp - http://www.bluebabiespink.com/

 A deep dive inside the headspace of a conservative Evangelical who grew up totally in love with Jesus and totally appalled by his own attractions.
 A man who had never once been on a date at 30 years old because of his convictions.
-A man willing to bear some of the most personal struggles imaginable in order to help those of us straight folk who have never struggled with the sorts of things young gay people struggle with.
+A man willing to share some of the most personal struggles imaginable in order to help us straight folk have more understanding.
 He answers every uncomfortable question you wish you could ask a gay person, and even more you haven't yet thought to ask.

 UNFAIR: Christians and the LGBT Question